ishanjoshi02/Form-Generator/README.md

 `python manage.py runserver`

 This command will setup the localhost (By default to 8000).
-Now, you can access the website at
+Now, you can access the website at [ localhost ](http://localhost:8000/)

 `http://localhost:8000/`